AR² – Autism Replication, Validation, and Reproducibility Center

 1. Can we identify optimal immunosuppression management strategies for kidney transplant patients leveraging real world data?

-Understanding the Long-term Effects of the COVID-19 Pandemic on the Opioid Overdose Crisis
+Understanding the Short- and Long-term Effects of Disasters and Other Big Events on the Overdose Crisis

 Study Design: Retrospective Observational Study